Information for Quartix Technologies plc investors

 The Group is committed to communicating openly with its shareholders to ensure that its strategy and performance are clearly understood.
 As illustrated in the table above, we communicate with shareholders throughout the year by various formats.
 A range of corporate information (including all Quartix announcements) is also available to shareholders, investors and the public on our website.

-Private shareholders: The AGM is the principal forum for dialogue with private shareholders and normally the Board invite all shareholders to attend and participate.
+Private shareholders: The AGM is the principal forum for dialogue with private shareholders and the Board invite all shareholders to attend and participate.
 The Notice of Meeting is sent to shareholders at least 21 days before the meeting.
 The chairs of the Board and all committees, together with all other Directors, attend the AGM and are available to answer questions raised by shareholders.
 Shareholders vote on each resolution and subsequently publish the outcomes on our website.

 3. TAKE INTO ACCOUNT WIDER STAKEHOLDER AND SOCIAL RESPONSIBILITIES AND THEIR IMPLICATIONS FOR LONG-TERM SUCCESS